 “When the Fed raises or reduces the cost of money, it affects interest rates across the board,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “One way or another, it’s going to impact savers and borrowers.”

 Even if you’ve only been tangentially following the Fed, you’ve probably noticed that it’s been a bumpy past few months.
 Officials cut interest rates three times in 2019, months after signaling to investors that they’d intended to hike at least two more times.
-U.S. central bankers now say they’re comfortable with waiting on the sidelines over the next 12 months, as they wait for evidence on just how much the three reductions impacted the economy.
+The Fed made two emergency rate cuts in March, slashing rates to a target range of 0-0.25 percent to help cushion the economy from the impact of the coronavirus pandemic.

 1. The Fed affects credit card rates